caddyserver/website/src/docs/markdown/caddyfile/directives/root.md

 root public_html
 ```

-Set the site root only for requests in `/foo`:
+Change the site root only for requests in `/foo/*`:

 ```caddy-d
 root /foo/* /home/user/public_html/foo